Beer Never Broke My Heart: Critical reception

 Stephen Thomas Erlewine, writing for AllMusic, described the song as "a clever drinking anthem that summarizes the bold undercurrents of The Prequel EP quite well."
 Rolling Stone reporter Robert Crawford described the song as "a country hit for the digital streaming generation, with just enough genre-crossing charm to rope in the city slickers", and the outlet ranked it #188 on its ranking of the 200 Greatest Country Songs of All Time on May 24, 2024.

 Music video

 The music video was created by TA Films and premiered on CMT and Vevo in 2019.
 In the video, Combs performs in a small dive bar, similar to gigs he played early in his career.
 The video also depicts a high school football game between RS Central and East Rutherford, portrayed as a college football game, filmed at RS Central High in Rutherford County, North Carolina.

 A 360-degree video was filmed for the song in Tacoma, Washington, and was released in December 2019.
+Country singer Megan Moroney appears briefly in the video as a bar extra; she later said she participated in the filming while she was still in college.